ashcrow/tbd/doc/components.rst

 etcd is used as the data store for commissaire.
 Any persistent data is kept within etcd as either traditional *key* = *value* pairs or as *key* = *JSON*.
-While any etcd instance will work it's recommended to use the same etcd cluster with kubernetes.
+While any etcd instance will work it's recommended to use the same etcd cluster with Kubernetes.

 Container Manager
 ~~~~~~~~~~~~~~~~~
-Kubernetes or OpenShift can used as the container manager. commissaire utilizes
+OpenShift or Kubernetes can used as the container manager. commissaire utilizes
-kubernetes api to ensure that new host nodes register properly.
+Kubernetes api to ensure that new host nodes register properly.
 From this point
-forward kubernetes is able to use the host node to schedule pods, etc...
+forward Kubernetes is able to use the host node to schedule pods, etc...